kaanozgen12/ML43D-PROJECT/README.md

 ![](images/vit-occ.png)

 The proposed network for 3D reconstruction from a single image consists of:
-   -   The ResNet Backbone for feature extraction used in Occupancy Network is replaced with Vision Transformer
+   -   The ResNet Backbone for feature extraction used in Occupancy Network is replaced with Vision Transformer.
-   -   Conditional Group Norm was used for only merging feature vector and the position vector
+   -   Conditional batch normalization was utilized to effectively integrate the point cloud and embedding data.
-   -   In decoder, batch norms are used for normalization.
+   -   Standard CNN was employed instead of fully-connected ResNet-blocks to generate occupancy probabilities.

 By incorporating the Vision Transformer into the Occupancy Network, we aimed to leverage the powerful capabilities of self-attention and improve the performance of 3D reconstruction tasks.